melsman/mlkit/mlbasisfiles.md

 In an MLB-file, one can reference source files and other MLB-files using absolute or relative paths.
 Relative paths are relative to the location of the MLB-file.
-Paths can reference environment variables using the $(ENVVAR) notation, where ENVVAR is an environment variable.
-In particular, MLB-files can reference the Basis Library, using the $(SML_LIB) environment variable, by including the path
+Paths can reference, so-called MLB path variables using the $(VAR) notation, where VAR is an MLB path variable.
+In particular, MLB-files can reference the Basis Library, using the MLB path variable $(SML_LIB), by including the path
 $(SML_LIB)/basis/basis.mlb.
+An MLB path variable _V_ is resolved according to the following rules:

+1. First, look for an environment variable with name _V_.

+1. Then, look for a definition of the variable _V_ in one of the files provided with an option --mlb_path_maps (see `mlkit -help` for details).

+1. Then, look for a definition of _V_ in the user's local file
+$(HOME)/.mlkit/mlb-path-map.

+1. Finally, look for a definition of _V_ in the global file /usr/local/etc/mlkit/mlb-path-map.

 MLB-files may contain Standard ML style comments.
 The declared identifiers of an MLB-file is the union of the identifiers being